 It’s common knowledge that private investigators are often hired to gather evidence in legal disputes, but these professionals can do so much more.
 Here’s a list of the most popular reasons that businesses and individuals hire a private investigator.

-- General Fraud Investigations: Fake or altered documents aren’t the only kind of fraud PIs can detect.
-They are also useful in uncovering the workings of larger fraud and confidence schemes to aid victims or legal professionals who represent them.
+Fake or altered documents aren’t the only kind of fraud PIs can detect.
+They also uncover the workings of larger fraud and confidence schemes to aid victims or legal professionals.

-- Landlord-Tenant Disputes: Investigators are often hired by one side or the other in disputes between renters and landlords.
-For landlords, finding out how properties are being used and whether tenants abide by agreements can be the key to an eviction when one unit is creating a disturbance that bothers the other residents.
-For tenants, an investigation can uncover past violations and ongoing issues with the landlord that add evidence to support the case for a lawsuit or other civil remedy.
+Investigators are often hired by one side or the other in disputes between renters and landlords.
+For landlords, property usage and whether tenants abide by agreements can be the key to an eviction.
+For tenants, an investigation can uncover past violations and ongoing landlord issues that support the lawsuit or other civil remedy.

-This is just a cross-section of the services offered, which can vary based on whether the client hiring an investigator is an individual or a business.
-Corporate background checks and employment screenings are governed by laws that allow them, under some conditions, to request information not available to private individuals who request background checks or to companies who are conducting them for reasons other than pre-employment screening.
+This is just a cross-section of services, which vary if the client is an individual or a business.
+Laws governing corporate background checks and employment screenings allow them, under some conditions, to request information not available to private individuals who request background checks or to companies who are conducting them for reasons other than pre-employment screening.

 If you’re wondering whether a private investigator can help you, chances are the answer is yes, even if you need some help figuring out exactly what that investigator should do to gather evidence for you.

 Expertise and Independence